testground/testground/ROADMAP.md

 ### 4. Provide a Testground As A Service Cluster used by libp2p & ipfs teams

-- Delivery: Q3 2023
+- Delivery: Q1 2023
 - Theme: usefulness
-- Effort: approx. 4 months
+- Effort: approx. 2 developer-months

 **Why:** TaaS enables tests on much bigger scale and makes it easier to use testground in new projects.
 It will improve build speed (thanks for docker caching) and run speed (thanks to parallelizaton), which are critical for testplans running in CI.